Robbs Jetty railway station: History

 On 22 October 1898, the Fremantle line was extended south for 5 km to Robbs Jetty.
 On 1 July 1903, the line was extended to Coogee.
 Initially the line was only served by freight trains; a passenger service began in 1913.
-The station was removed during the creation of the marshalling yard in 1972.
+The station was removed to make way for the Robb Jetty Yard in 1972.

-Robbs Jetty station was the near the Robb Jetty Abattoir and South Fremantle Power Station.
+Robbs Jetty station was near the Robbs Jetty Abattoir and South Fremantle Power Station.

-A large dual gauge marshalling yard with a four-storey signal box tower was built by the Western Australian Government Railways in the 1960s as part of the standard gauge project from Kalgoorlie to Leighton to serve local industries.
+Robb Jetty Yard, a large dual gauge marshalling yard with a four-storey signal box tower, was built by the Western Australian Government Railways in the 1960s as part of the standard gauge project from Kalgoorlie to Leighton to serve local industries.
 With the closure of the power station in 1985 and the abattoir 1992, the yard was decommissioned and lifted.
 The site has been earmarked for residential redevelopment.